mialkin/docs/unix/macos/macos.md

 vim ~/.zshrc
 ```

-Add anywhere in the file the following line:
+At the end of the file add line:

 ```text
 export PATH="/Users/aleksei/Library/Python/3.8/bin:${PATH}"
 ```

-Source file:
+Save file and source it:

 ```bash
 source .zshrc